PraseodymiumSpike/Battalion-Ideas/Battalions/The Party.md

 The Starting Territory can be mirrored.
 ## Beginning of the Game
-If at least 1 Player is using The Party as their Battalion, each Player not using The Party as their Battalion gets 2 Supporters as Reinforcements.
-These Reinforcements can't be placed on the Board before the first Turn of the first Player who is using The Party as their Battalion.
-These Reinforcements can be placed anywhere within the Territory of the Player Controlling them.
+If at least 1 Player is using The Party as their Battalion, each Player not using The Party as their Battalion gets 2 Supporters as special Reinforcements that can be placed anywhere within the Territory of the Player Controlling them and which can be placed during Territory Placement.
 ## Additional Note
 As should go without saying, 2 Players playing The Perfect Balance Battalion as a team are considered 1 Player for the purposes of these rules.